-Outdoor survivalist exercises aren't the usual way to integrate yourself into a field of study, but for senior Ecological Studies major Jason Irish, those are the experiences he will never forget.
+Outdoor survivalist exercises aren't the usual way to integrate yourself into a field of study, but for alumni Ecological Studies major Jason Irish, those are the experiences he will never forget.

-The Natural Sciences department was an obvious choice for Irish who always loved science growing up and hates the idea of spending his post-college life behind a desk.
+The Natural Sciences Department was an obvious choice for Irish who always loved science growing up and hated the idea of spending his post-college life behind a desk.